Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Joyful, sociable, loving

 This unusual mix is a combination of a Poodle and a Coton du Tulear, which is a lesser-known, very adorable dog breed.
-This mixture creates a dog that loves to have fun and spend time with its owners, strangers, and other pets.
-They are loving dogs with an inquisitive and curious nature.
-The Pooton may have relatively high grooming needs due to the grooming needs of both parent breeds.
+This mixture creates a dog that loves to have fun and spend time with their owners, strangers, and other pets.
+They are loving dogs with an inquisitive nature.
+The Pooton may have relatively high grooming needs due to the parents’ high-maintenance coats.

 47. Bossipoo (Boston Terrier x Poodle)